Indirect Inference With(Out) Constraints: Introduction

 The remainder of the paper is organized as follows.
-In Section two, we revisit the results of CFS and, through a simple illustrative example, make rigorous the notion of auxiliary parameters `near the boundary' using a drifting sequence of pseudo-true values that satisfy the constraints.
-In this section and the following, we explicitly work under the null-hypothesis that the inequality constraints imposed on the auxiliary criterion function are valid, and argue that only in this context does the concept of a drifting DGP remain useful.
-Within this particular setup, we demonstrate that a well-defined unconstrained auxiliary parameter estimator, carrying the same amount of information as the ``well-behaved'' linear combinations of restricted auxiliary estimates and Kuhn-Tucker multipliers used in CFS to identify the structural parameters, always exists and can be readily used for the purpose of I-I. Section three uses this unconstrained auxiliary estimator to propose a novel score-based I-I estimator, in the spirit of GT, and compares this approach with the score-based I-I approach proposed in CFS.
-In this section we also demonstrate that the `restricted' Wald-based I-I approach put forward in CFS can be reinterpreted as an `unrestricted' Wald-based I-I approach using the results of Section two.
-A series of Monte Carlo examples in Section four demonstrate the good performance of this approach.
-In Section five, we consider the case where equality constraints are imposed on a structural model for the purpose of defining a computationally friendly auxiliary criterion.
-Such an approach to I-I, as recently applied by Calvet and Czellar (2015), seems to require the use of \textit{ad hoc} moments besides the constrained score in order to guarantee identification.
-In contrast, we demonstrate that our proposed I-I approach to constrained inference yields an automatic way to complete the score-based estimating equations to ensure identification and accurate estimation of the structural parameters.
-As an illustrative example, we demonstrate that this new I-I approach will yield computationally simple parameter estimates in a dynamic probit model with serial correlation. {Section six considers efficient I-I estimation when the auxiliary parameters are defined either through an overidentified minimum distance ALS or GMM approach, and discusses the implications for efficient I-I estimation of $\theta$.} Section seven concludes.
-All proofs are relegated to the appendix.
+In Section two, we discuss constrained auxiliary models and give three classes of empirically relevant examples from the I-I literature where the constraints imposed on the auxiliary model are known to bind, at least in some cases.
+In addition, we present the particular drifting DGP framework considered in this paper, which generalizes the approach of Andrews (1999) to consider drifting pseudo-true values that can capture boundary affects for any finite-sample size.
+Within this particular setup, we demonstrate that a well-defined unconstrained auxiliary parameter estimator, which contains the same amount of information as the linear combinations of constrained auxiliary estimates and KT multipliers used in CFS as auxiliary parameters, always exists and can be readily used for the purpose of I-I. Section three uses this unconstrained auxiliary estimator to propose novel I-I estimators and demonstrates that this unconstrained estimator is asymptotically equivalent to the constrained I-I approach proposed in CFS.
+In Section four we consider A series of Monte Carlo examples and an empirical application that demonstrates the performance of this approach and makes clear the empirical relevance of our approach.
+Section five concludes and all proofs are relegated to the appendix.